SpriteOvO/firrtl-spec/abi.md

     layers_Baz_Layer1_Layer2.sv
     layers_Baz_Layer1_Layer2_Layer3_.sv

-The contents of each binding files must have the effect of including all code defined in all of the layer blocks associated with a layer and any of its parent layer's layer blocks.
+The contents of each binding files must have, when compiled with the appropriate Verilog text macro to enable the layer, the effect of including all code defined in all of the layer blocks associated with a layer and any of its parent layer's layer blocks.

 #### Example